opstower-ai/devops-ai-open-leaderboard/README.md

 ## Submit a DevOps AI Assistant for evaluation

 Open a PR and submit a DevOps AI Assistant for automated evaluation.
-Automated evaluations that your assistant can be interacted with on the command line or via a REST API.
+To be evaluated, I need to be able to interact with it on the command line or via a REST API.

 ## Question Datasets